 Ray left.
 I dissolved the null zone and left the area to return to my spot.
 I am Eight.
 Incharge of keeping the human world free of Reekhs and maintaining the balance.
 There are many others like me.
 Hundreds of us, however, I am ranked Eighth among them.
 The lower your rank the stronger you are considered.
 I have been a Rakhaire for over two hundred years now.
 During this time, I killed around fifty-two thousand Reekhs.
-Based on my track record, I was promoted to the Eighth rank fifty years ago.
-And also because the previous Rakhaire was killed and I eliminated the Reekh at fault.
-So I got the position.
+Based on my track record, I was promoted to the Eighth rank fifty years ago and moved to Green City.
+The previous Rakhaire was killed and I ended up annihilating the Reekh at fault.
+So I got his position.
 I didn't know much about my birth.
 Or you could say I am not supposed to know.
 All we Rakhaires need to know is that we must kill Reekhs and nothing else.
 We belong to the division of balance.
 Our job is to maintain the curtain between the spiritual world and the human world.
 Reekhs and ghouls were the creatures who disrupted this balance.

-Reekhs were once humans.
+Both of them were once humans.
 They were the souls, who refused the court's invitation and did not move on.
-Over time, these souls became horrible scavengers that feed on miasma radiated by humans.
+Over time, these souls haunt mankind, turn into horrible scavengers that feed on the miasma radiated by humans.
 My job is to trace them down and slay them.
-Later the Grim Reapers take their carcasses and reconstruct souls from the Reekhs to be judged at the court.
+Afterwards, the Grim Reapers take their carcasses and reconstruct souls from the Reekhs to be judged at the court.
 Mostly Reekhs end up in hell, however, there have been cases where a few go to heaven.
 Or that is what Ray told me.
 I don't know much about the court, except that the Deity manages it.
 The Deity is the creator of all.
 He is the creator of souls and their designated vessels.
 He sends them down to the human world and later judges them when they die.
 The only thing that is predetermined is the birth and the death of the human.
-Later the Deity judges them based on their deeds.
-From their either the soul goes to heaven or hell.
+Subsequently, the Deity judges them based on their deeds.
+From there on, the soul either goes to heaven or hell.

 Rakhaires are Deity's creation as well.
 We are the guardians.
 We have our king that we report to and who communicates to the Deity.
 None of the Rakhaires has ever seen or met the Deity.
-Except for Rakhaire zero, our king.
+Except for Rakhaire zero, our King.
 The first Rakhaire, the one created at the beginning of life.
 We serve him.
 All we know are the rules and orders to be followed.
 Rakhaires can naturally sense the presence of Reekhs and ghouls.
 Ghouls are lesser and weaker than Reekhs.
 They are the ones who don't wanna possess rather just haunt the humans.
-Reekhs evolve from ghouls.
-They are the ones that deeply starve for the human body and miasma.
+Reekhs evolve from ghouls, as their insatiable hunger for the human body and miasma grows.

 Merci pour la lecture!